 Curve Supported Currencies

-Curve supports cards in the following currencies: RON, NZD, GBP, JPY, PLN, SGD, CNY, EUR, BRL, AUD, INR, USD, HRK, RUB, NOK, HKD, ISK, ZAR, CAD, SEK, HUF, DKK, BGN, CHF, ILS, and CZK.
+Curve supports cards in the following currencies: USD, RON, NZD, GBP, JPY, PLN, SGD, CNY, EUR, BRL, AUD, INR, USD, HRK, RUB, NOK, HKD, ISK, ZAR, CAD, SEK, HUF, DKK, BGN, CHF, ILS, and CZK.
 If you select a currency not supported by Curve, your card will be charged in GBP.

 Is the Curve Card Safe?

-Yes.
+Yes, Curve is safe.
 Curve has its own Customer protection scheme, which protects customers’ money up to £/€100,000.
 Also, Curve does not share your information with card retailers during transactions.
 Additionally, Curve uses the 3D Secure (3DS) technology for some online transactions to ensure that customers are protected from fraudulent activities.
 Integrating Curve with 3DS technology allows customers to enjoy shopping on multiple websites without experiencing declines.
 Also, within the app there is a functionality to lock your card should it be lost or stolen.

 Curve Customer Support